 - GLP-1 Comparison — compare all GLP-1 options

-- Reconstitution Guide — peptide preparation
+- Peptide Calculator — peptide preparation

 - Retatrutide Guide — Triple-agonist — AOD-9604 used as an adjunct for stubborn areas